-- Do one of the following: - Run Intelligent Provisioning to deploy an OS.

-Press F10 at the boot screen to run Intelligent Provisioning.

-- Manually deploy an OS. - a.
-Insert the installation media.

-For remote management, click Virtual Drives in the iLO remote console to mount images, drivers, or files to a virtual folder.
-If a storage driver is required to install the OS, use the virtual folder to store the driver.

-- b.
-Press F11 at the boot screen to select the boot device. - c.
-After the OS is installed, update the drivers.
+- 9. Deploy an OS or virtualization software.
+Do one of the following: - Press F10 at the boot screen to run Intelligent Provisioning and deploy an OS. - · Manually deploy an OS. - a.
+Insert the installation media. - For remote management, click Virtual Drives in the iLO remote console to mount images, drivers, or files to a virtual folder.
+If a storage driver is required to install the OS, use the virtual folder to store the driver. - b.
+Press F11 at boot screen to select the boot device. - c.
+After the OS installed, update the drivers.